Interfaith

 My spouse/partner is Jewish and I am not – will I be welcome at Temple Emanuel?

 Without hesitation, the answer is YES.
 Both Temple Emanuel and the Reform Movement (the denomination of Judaism of which Temple Emanuel is a member) have long histories of welcoming interfaith families.
-Many of our members are part of an interfaith family, whether they are married/partnered with a non-Jewish spouse, were raised by interfaith parents, or have siblings and children who are intermarried.
+Many of our community members are part of an interfaith family, whether they are married/partnered with a non-Jewish spouse, were raised by interfaith parents, or have siblings and children who are intermarried.
 It’s part of the rich diversity that is Jewish life today; and here at Temple Emanuel, we embrace and welcome it.
-Our Rabbis and staff are always available to answer your questions, and we hope you will take the opportunity to reach out to them.
+Our Rabbis and Cantor are always available to answer your questions, and we hope you will take the opportunity to reach out to them.

 As the non-Jewish parent in an interfaith family, will I be able to participate in our child’s Bar/Bat Mitzvah?